...

 URL: https://www.nimh.nih.gov/health/publications/social-anxiety-disorder-more-than-just-shyness

-Insight: If your heart races before speaking, it’s not weakness — it’s your nervous system interpreting the moment as social threat.
+Insight: If your heart races before you speak, it’s not weakness.
+It’s your nervous system reading the moment as a social threat.
 Your job is to train your body to feel safe while speaking.

 DIY Exercise (2 minutes): Before speaking, do 4 slow breaths: inhale 4 seconds → exhale 6 seconds.
 Then rehearse your opening once out loud.